TaffazulAnsari/5022_Tutorials-Ninja/README.md

 ## Test Plan Overview

 **Objective:**
-To evaluate the functionality, performance, and usability of the **BEFIT** website, ensuring the site operates smoothly across different browsers and devices.
+To evaluate the functionality, performance, and usability of the Tutorials Ninja website, ensuring the site operates smoothly across different browsers and devices.

 **Scope:**
-The testing will focus on **Functional Testing** and **Usability Testing**.
+The testing will focus on **Functional Testing** and **Usability Testing, Performance Testing, Security Testing, Compatibility Testing, and Automation Testing using Selenium(POM) with Cucumber.**.

 **Testing Areas:**
-- Website navigation
+- User Registration and Login
 - Login/Signup processes
+- Search Functionality
+- Cart Management
+- Checkout Process
+- Product Browsing and Display
+- Mobile and Cross-browser Compatibility
 - Information display
 - Overall user experience
 - Accessibility

-**Test Type:**
-- **Manual Testing**:
+- Error Handling
-  - **Functional Testing**: Verifying that the website’s features function as expected.
-  - **Usability Testing**: Evaluating the ease of navigation, clarity of product information, and accessibility.

 **Tools Used:**
 - Browser Developer Tools
+- Selenium WebDriver
+- Cucumber Framework
 - Figma (for wireframing)
+- Xmind
 - Google Docs/Sheets (for documentation)
 - Trello/Jira (for defect tracking)